-It’s funny how when we step into a salon, get dolled up for a wedding or even take a peek backstage at New York Fashion Week, hair and makeup is usually handled by two separate people.
-In real life, most of that glam lies on one person and one super-glamazon alone: Y-O-U. From knowing how to blow out hair at home the backstage-beauty way, to acing that glittery cat’s-eye, the burden of looking fabulous lies on our own shoulders—and seeing as we are in the YouTube tutorial generation, the D.I.Y. pressure can indeed mount to pretty stressful levels.
+It’s funny how when we step into a salon, get dolled up for a wedding or even take a peek backstage at New York Fashion Week, hair and makeup are usually handled by two separate people.
+In real life, most of that glam lies on one person and one super-glamazon alone: Y-O-U. From knowing how to blow out hair at home the backstage-beauty way to acing that glittery cat’s eye wing, the burden of looking fabulous lies on our own shoulders—and seeing as we are in the YouTube tutorial generation, the D.I.Y. pressure can indeed mount to pretty stressful levels.

-For this post, we want to spend a bit more time deconstructing the perfect going-out blowout.
-As something that lot of women rush through everyday before heading out to work, it deserves its fair share of focus and airtime, amirite?
-And although not a lot of steps go into learning how to blow out hair at home, there are proper, more efficient ways to do it to maximize time, effort and payoff.
+Now that we’re all in work-from-home mode until further notice, we think it’s the ideal time to start skill-building.
+Where better to start than with the at-home blowout?
+Although not a lot of steps go into learning how to blow out hair at home, there are proper, more efficient ways to do it to maximize time, effort and payoff.
 Scroll down for our cheat sheet:

 Easy Styling Tips: How to Blow Out Hair at Home